SparseVoxelDet: Fully Sparse Voxel Networks for Efficient Event-Based Drone Detection: Method: SparseVoxelDet

 \subsection{SparseSEResNet Backbone}

-The backbone is a sparse 3D convolutional residual network whose element-wise residual connections are inspired by SEW-ResNet~\citep{fang2021sew}, adapted to operate entirely through sparse convolutions following the deep residual learning paradigm~\citep{he2016deep}.
-Unlike SEW-ResNet, our network does not use spiking neurons; the residual pattern is adopted purely for its gradient-friendly properties in deep sparse networks.
-It uses the \texttt{nano\_deep} configuration: a base channel width of 32 with block depths $[2, 2, 2, 1]$ across four stages, and squeeze-and-excitation (SE) attention~\citep{hu2018squeeze} on the final two stages.
+The backbone is a sparse 3D convolutional residual network whose element-wise residual connections follow SEW-ResNet~\citep{fang2021sew}, adapted to operate entirely through sparse convolutions~\citep{he2016deep}; it uses no spiking neurons, the residual pattern being adopted for its gradient-friendly properties in deep sparse networks.
+The \texttt{nano\_deep} configuration has a base channel width of 32 with block depths $[2, 2, 2, 1]$ across four stages, and squeeze-and-excitation (SE) attention~\citep{hu2018squeeze} on the final two stages, whose squeeze averages over each sample's own active sites rather than over the batch.

 Architecture.
-A sparse convolutional stem with stride $(1, 2, 2)$ maps the $C_\text{in}$-channel input to 32 channels while downsampling spatially by $2\times$.
-Four stages of sparse residual blocks follow with per-stage strides $(1, 2, 2, 2)$, producing cumulative spatial strides 2, 4, 8, and 16 from the original input (equivalently 1, 2, 4, 8 relative to the stem output).
-Feature channels double at each stage: 32, 64, 128, 256.
-Each residual block consists of two \texttt{SubMConv3d} (submanifold sparse convolution) layers with layer normalization and ReLU activation, connected by an element-wise residual addition that operates on the sparse feature tensors.

-Residual connections.
-Following the element-wise addition pattern of~\citet{fang2021sew}, residual connections add features in the sparse domain.
-When the input and output dimensions differ (at stride boundaries), a $1 \times 1$ sparse convolution with stride acts as the shortcut.
+A sparse convolutional stem with stride $(1, 2, 2)$ maps the $C_\text{in}$-channel input to 32 channels.
+Four stages of sparse residual blocks follow with per-stage strides $(1, 2, 2, 2)$, producing cumulative spatial strides 2, 4, 8, and 16 from the original input, with channels 32, 64, 128, 256.
+Each residual block consists of two sparse convolution layers, both \texttt{SubMConv3d} (submanifold sparse convolution) in stride-1 blocks, while in a block that changes stride the second is a strided \texttt{SparseConv3d}, with per-site layer normalization over the channel vector and ReLU activation, connected by an element-wise residual addition on the sparse feature tensors.
+Normalizing each active site independently avoids the batch and spatial statistics that a sparse tensor's varying support makes ill-defined; the head uses a different normalization (Section~\ref{sec:head}).
+At stride boundaries, where input and output dimensions differ, a $1 \times 1$ sparse convolution with stride acts as the shortcut.

 The backbone outputs multi-scale features at three levels: $\{C_2, C_3, C_4\}$ with stride $\{4, 8, 16\}$ and channels $\{64, 128, 256\}$.
-All operations are sparse: the number of active positions decreases at deeper stages as sparse strided convolutions subsample only occupied locations.
+Spatial features remain coordinate-indexed as sparse strided convolutions transform the active set.